 This post is not specifically about the stability of BmAb eye syringes.

-However, given the attempts by Novartis to stop the use of BmAb as an unlicensed alternative to their Ranibizumab (Lucentis), we thought it interesting at least that Roche have added some warnings to their Bevacizumab SPC in relation to its unlicensed intravitreal use.
+However, given the attempts by Novartis to stop the use of BmAb as an unlicensed alternative to their Ranibizumab (Lucentis), we thought it interesting at least that Roche has added some warnings to their Bevacizumab SPC about its unlicensed intravitreal use.